mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

     find where-to-look criteria what-to-do
 All arguments to find are optional, and there are defaults for all parts.

-    $ find #will display the pathnames of all files in the current directory and all subdirectorie
+    $ find #will display the pathnames of all files in the current directory and all subdirectories
     $ find . -print
     $ find -print
     $ find .